 Unlike factory-bred hogs, these pigs require special raising techniques and more focus.
 These standards undoubtedly represent a significant chunk of the cost.

 Above all else, these hogs’ life cycle is another reason why is Mangalitsa pork so expensive.
+As farmers can’t turn around and profit immediately, the meat is bound to be more expensive.

 Factory-bred pigs will go through their life cycle quite quickly, while Mangalitsa pigs don’t.
 They require years of optimization, and their slower growth rate ensures their meat and fat is of a higher quality.

-The Pros and Cons of Raising Mangalitsa Pigs
+Pros and Cons of Raising Mangalitsa Pigs

 Now that you’re aware of Mangalitsa hogs’ history and quality of meat, let’s get into the pros and cons of raising them and whether they are livestock to consider.